 This software mentioned in this article will continue to change over time.
 Any advice offered in this article and the video linked on this page, will eventually become outdated.

 Please consult with a professional social media automation manager if you would like help setting up or maintaining your bot.
-Visit https://zoelarkin.com/jarvee to learn what the IG botting experts can do for you, especially now that IG automation isn’t what it used to be! 👩💻
+Visit https://zoelarkin.com/jarvee to learn what the IG botting experts can do for you, especially now that IG automation isn’t as easy as it used to be. 👩💻

-Jarvee will yield mixed results, for sure.
+Jarvee – like all Instagram bots in 2021 and beyond – will yield mixed results.
 Sometimes the claims that the service makes are a little spurious.
 Remember to go into your Instagram automation journey knowing that there may be a lot of work you are actually doing behind the scenes – monitoring and solving blocks.

 Some users report a bad customer experience – Instagram automation is not for everyone.
 It’s work, for sure.
 Bots go against Instagram’s terms of service and can be closed at any time, without warning.

 Instagram surely does know which accounts are botting, and seems to tolerate them for as long as there’s a mutual benefit.
 The tables can be turned however, at any time.
-All bots are shut down eventually.
+It may well be that, given enough time, all Instagram automation bots will be shut down eventually.